C-Peptide Test

 Can a C-peptide test diagnose diabetes?

-Are there any risks with a C-peptide test?
+Are there any preparations needed for a C-peptide test?

 If you have any feedback, please get in touch.